evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_Sportback_45_e-tron_quattro_GEN1/_index.md

 - A front center airbag to prevent the driver and front passenger from colliding with each other during a side impact

 Additionally, the front seatbelts are equipped with pretensioners that tighten automatically during a collision to minimize injury risk.

+## Security and Access Technologies

+The Audi Q4 Sportback 45 e-tron quattro (GEN1) is equipped with advanced security features to protect you and your vehicle.
+These include:

+- **Keyless Entry and Start:** With the standard keyless start and optional keyless entry, you can unlock and start the vehicle seamlessly without removing the key from your pocket or bag.
+- **Alarm System:** An optional integrated alarm system monitors for unauthorized entry or tampering, providing alerts to help deter intrusions and enhance vehicle security.

 {{<evkxdisplayaddarticle />}}